Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 What key information should a medical record audit trail capture?

-Common audit trail mistakes include incomplete logging, failing to monitor or review logs regularly, and poor user access controls.
+Audit trail mistakes include incomplete logging, failing to monitor or review logs regularly, and poor user access controls.

 What are the consequences of not following HIPAA audit trail requirements?